-“I love to create tutorials that show users how to take advantage of the full potential of ArchiCAD.
-I have worked with ArchiCAD for over 21 years, and it’s a pleasure to share with you my knowledge and experience.
-What do you plan to create?”
+"I love to create tutorials that show users how to take advantage of the full potential of ArchiCAD.
+I have worked with ArchiCAD for almost 30 years, and it's a pleasure to share with you my knowledge and experience.
+What do you plan to create?"

-Below, and on the navigation menu, you will find an extensive list of the free ArchiCAD Tutorials I’ve created over the past 5 years.
-I have been asked by many web portals and magazines to write about ArchiCAD, and I’ve collected all of my articles and video tutorials here to make it easier for you to learn from my experience.
+Below, and on the navigation menu, you will find an extensive list of the free ArchiCAD Tutorials I've created over the past few years.
+I have been asked by various web portals and magazines to write about ArchiCAD, and I've collected many of my articles and video tutorials here to make it easier for you to learn from my experience.

 This ArchiCAD tutorial video shows how to use Attribute Manager to swap in and out different materials quickly.
 It's easy to learn and will save you lots of time.